Waxing

 There is low ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at big angle, so their combined tidal force is weak.

-The Moon is 10 days young.
-Earth's natural satellite is moving from the first to the middle part of current synodic month.
+The Moon is 10 days young and navigating from the first to the middle part of the current synodic month.
 This is lunation 190 of Meeus index or 1143 from Brown series.

 The length of the current synodic month is 2 hours and 52 minutes shorter than the mean synodic month length.
 It is 3 hours and 17 minutes longer compared to 21st century's shortest synodic month length.

-1 day after point of apogee on 26 May 2015 at 22:12 in ♍ Virgo.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next 12 days, until the Moon reaches the point of next perigee on 10 June 2015 at 04:39 in ♓ Pisces.
+1 day since point of apogee on 26 May 2015 at 22:12 in ♍ Virgo the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next 12 days until the Moon reaches the point of next perigee on 10 June 2015 at 04:39 in ♓ Pisces.

 The Moon is 404 465 km (251 323 mi) away from Earth and getting closer over the next 12 days until the point perigee when Earth-Moon distance is going to be 369 713 km (229 729 mi).

-Moon is in ascending node in ♎ Libra at 14:40 crossing the ecliptic from South to North to meet descending node 13 days later on 10 June 2015 at 23:30 in ♈ Aries.
+Moon is in ascending node in ♎ Libra at 14:40 crossing the ecliptic from South to North.
+Lunar position remains north of if for the upcoming 13 days until Moon's next descending node later on 10 June 2015 at 23:30 in ♈ Aries.

-8 days since the previous standstill on 20 May 2015 at 09:41 in ♊ Gemini when the Moon has reached North declination of ∠18.389°, the lunar orbit is extending southward over the next 6 days to face maximum declination of ∠-18.440° at the point of next southern standstill on 3 June 2015 at 21:10 in ♐ Sagittarius.
+8 days since the last northern standstill on 20 May 2015 at 09:41 in ♊ Gemini when the Moon has reached North declination of ∠18.389° the lunar orbit is extending southward over the next 6 days to face maximum declination of ∠-18.440° at the point of next southern standstill on 3 June 2015 at 21:10 in ♐ Sagittarius.

 In 5 days on 2 June 2015 at 16:19 in ♐ Sagittarius the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.